Kahler-Einstein metric near an isolated log canonical singularity: K ahler-Einstein metrics with bounded geometry

 On the other hand, we construct a barrier function $h_1$ from below as follows.
-Take the global $\omega$ strictly PSH function $P$ we constructed in step 1 and choose a constant $B$ large enough such that
+Take the global strict $\omega$ -PSH function $P$ we constructed in step 1 and choose a constant $B$ large enough such that